- Not AKC Recognized

 In general, Chiweenies sport the long body of their Dachshund side and the small, but stout and sturdy, Chihuahua build.
 They tend to have floppy, long ears but may also have small Chihuahua ears.

 The Chiweenie head is typically small and their feet are quite small as well.
 They may have a long tail.
 Their snouts are usually long if they resemble their Dachshund parent.
 If they take more after the Chihuahua side, their head may be dome-like.

 Chiweenie coats range from short to medium and the texture is silky and glossy usually but, can be wiry.
-Their colors are typically varied in solid or mixes of blonde, brown, tan, white or black.
-Their coats are sometimes, but not always, hypoallergenic.
+This breed comes in a variety of colors.
+These are typically solid or mixes of blonde, brown, tan, white or black.
+Their smooth coats are sometimes, but not always, hypoallergenic.

 It is recommended to provide food that is specifically formulated to your Chiweenie’s individual needs.
 Chiweenies are small dogs so they will not require a lot of food.

 It is super important to make sure the little they do eat is nutritious and tailored to their breed’s needs which your veterinarian can speak with you about.

 Dachshunds tend to love to eat and some Chiweenies are mirrored images of that side of the family.
 They sniff out food wherever they can and can easily become obese, risking a world of medical problems.